Ar108-bot/R-STUDIO-SELFHELP-DASHBOARD-FOR-NON-CODERS/README.md

 This app is a helper — not a magic wand.
 If you copy-paste your code and an error, treat the suggestion as a guided hint.
 If it doesn’t work the first time, breathe, read the small error message again, and try the fix (or open an Issue).
 You have full control — and you can always revoke your API key and create a new one if needed.

+12) How to Get Help / Report Issues

+If you face a problem running the app, here’s what you should do:

+Check the “Common problems & fixes” section (Point 7 above).
+Most errors (missing packages, invalid API key, etc.) can be solved by following those steps.

+If the problem continues, create a GitHub Issue:

+Go to this repository page in your web browser.

+At the top, click the Issues tab.

+Click the green New issue button.

+Give your issue a clear title, like “Error: shiny app won’t start”.

+In the description box, paste:

+The exact error message you see in RStudio.

+Your operating system (Windows/Mac/Linux).

+Your R version and RStudio version (find this in RStudio under Help → About RStudio).

+What you already tried from the troubleshooting list.

+⚠️ Do not paste your API key anywhere.
+It is private, like a password.

+Wait for help.

+The repo maintainer (or someone from the community) will reply on the GitHub Issue page.

+You can log back into GitHub anytime to check for responses.